 EarShot supports your orchestra’s commitment to today’s composers.

 EarShot Opportunities 2016-17

 More info coming soon…

 EarShot Indianapolis New Music Reading and Competition – Sept.
 23, 2016

 Buffalo Philharmonic New Music Reading – Sept.
 21, 2016

 EarShot is a program of the American Composers Orchestra in collaboration with the American Composers Forum, League of American Orchestras, and New Music USA.
 EarShot helps orchestras around the country to identify and support promising composers in the early stages of their careers.
 EarShot advises organizations on the programs that would best suit their new-composer needs — from new-music readings to composer residencies and competitions — and assists with planning, identifying composers through its extensive nationwide calls, and program design and execution.

-  In addition to the New York Philharmonic EarShot Readings, EarShot partnerships during the 2013-2014 season included La Jolla Symphony (September 2013), Berkeley Symphony (Readings on February 2-3, 2014 and May 4-5, 2014), and the Detroit Symphony Orchestra New Music Readings for African-American Composers (March 9-10, 2014).
-Since the network’s founding more than three-dozen composers have been selected for EarShot new music readings with orchestras across the country including the Buffalo Philharmonic Orchestra, Colorado Symphony Orchestra, Memphis Symphony Orchestra, Nashville Symphony Orchestra, Pioneer Valley Symphony (MA), New York Youth Symphony, and the San Diego Symphony.
+EarShot partnerships during the 2015-2016 season included the Naples Philharmonic New Music Readings and Competition as well as ACO’s own Underwood New Music Readings (June 2015) and Jazz Composers Orchestra Institute Readings.
+ACO also took to Beijing for the Earshot: China – US Emerging Composers Competition.
+Since the network’s founding more than five-dozen composers have been selected for EarShot new music readings with orchestras across the country including the Buffalo Philharmonic Orchestra, Colorado Symphony Orchestra, Memphis Symphony Orchestra, Nashville Symphony Orchestra, Pioneer Valley Symphony (MA), New York Youth Symphony, and the La Jolla and San Diego Symphony.

 For more information about EarShot’s activities and future plans or to find out how EarShot could help your orchestra enhance its programs in support of new American composers, contact: